 - Focus indicators along with another color that is within the correct ratios.
 For example, use the color that does not pass contrast as the outline and also include a text-underline or other indicator that does pass color contrast testing.

 - Decorative elements such as line separators that do not add meaning to the page

 Pro tip: The most difficult colors to pass are red, orange, and yellow.
 If your brand includes these colors and you are struggling to include them where they will be within the color contrast ratios needed for accessibility, use these colors for your decorative elements.
 Our eyes can play tricks on us so, unless you are using black and white, don’t just assume your colors are within the recommended ratios.
 Likewise, don’t just assume that because it’s red, orange, or yellow it doesn’t pass.
 There are color combinations that include these colors and are within the recommended color contrast ratios.

 Combine HTML and CSS for a robust accessible website

-We only covered a few techniques you can use to improve your website’s accessibility.
+We only covered a few techniques you can use for having more accessible HTML and CSS to transform people’s digital experiences while interacting with your website.
 Using these techniques, along with others that are personal to your branding, will ensure you achieve the accessibility, SEO, and user experience benefits your website deserves.
 Focus first on the HTML, and then add CSS where needed.

 Do you have a unique HTML or CSS technique you use to improve your website’s accessibility?
 Let us know.
 We’d love to highlight it for you.